Image Sources

 Right Compressed

 A h.264 compressed variant of the Right Luma data source.
-Images are encoded as h.264 I-Frames, making decoding independent allowing for lower framerates.
+Images are encoded as h.264 I-Frames, making decoding independent allowing for lower frame rates.
 The onboard h.264 compression hardware uses a zeroed chroma color plane to transmit the luma image.
 When decoding these image, only the output luma channel should be used.

 See the Decoding Compressed Image Streams section for details on how to decode this stream to an image.